sodadata/docs/soda/new-documentation.md

 <br />

+#### April 26, 2022

+* Updated a set of [Soda product comparison]({% link soda/product-matrix.md %}) matrices to illustrate the features and functionality available with different Soda tools.

 #### April 25, 2022

 * Updated the [Soda product overview]({% link soda/product-overview.md %}) with a more thorough explanation of the product suite and how the parts work together to establish and maintain data reliability.